xwzliang/comfyui-kokoro/README.md

 ```shell
 pip install -r requirements.txt
 ```
+And finally reboot Comfy.

-The model and speakers meta-data will be automatically downloaded on the first run.
+The onnx model and speakers meta-data will be automatically downloaded on the first run.

 ## Nodes